HOW TO JOIN THE ROYAL NAVY 200 PAGE BOOK AND INTERVIEW DVD

 Once you have made contact with the AFCO, completed a questionnaire, watched a presentation and received your recruitment literature, then you will need to attend your first interview.

-The first interview is more of an informal chat which is designed to assess the reasons why you want to join the Royal Navy and to also look at your skills, experiences and qualifications that you possess.
+The first interview is more of an informal chat, designed to assess the reasons why you want to join the Royal Navy and to also look at your skills, experiences and qualifications that you possess.
 The recruitment advisor will then be able to advise you on the type(s) of career that you may be more suited to.

 The first interview is a relatively informal affair and should last no longer than thirty minutes.
 The interview will normally be carried out with a Royal Navy careers advisor.